I had the pleasure of speaking with my colleague John Aiken, who is a Sydney clinical psychologist.

 Clinton: Through your website?

 John: This has been going on, yeah, you can buy on the website too, www.JohnAiken.com.au.
-It certainly got plenty of exposure with the show and he’s hoping that as a result of this that more shows will be done with couples and more – it would be further pursued in the way that makes it less something that people cringe at and more people say that’s good for us, we would be going to an accountant with money problems.
+It certainly got plenty of exposure with the show and he’s hoping that as a result of this that more shows will be done with couples and more – it would be further pursued in a way that makes it less something that people cringe at and more people say that’s good for us, we would be going to an accountant with money problems.
 We need to sort our relationship out.
 And hopefully, there would be a real flow-on effect from this.

 Clinton: I have to say, too, and you know for these couples they really have enjoyed the show and perhaps you want to do some of the work from the show and you’d like to check out John’s book because as I said there are lots of fantastic practical tips at the end of every chapter, exercises to do, and it’s going to really help to get relationship back on track.